MyEtherWallet/knowledge-base/source/_posts/en/getting-started/how-to-create-a-wallet.md

 **Step 3.** Choose the ‘By Mnemonic Phrase’ option.

-**Step 4.** Enter a strong password, and write it down on paper.

-* We cannot recover or reset your password for you.
-Write it down!

-**Step 5.** Choose a 12 or 24 word phrase, and WRITE IT DOWN!
+**Step 4.** Choose a 12 or 24 word phrase, and WRITE IT DOWN!

 * Do not store this on your computer.
 It is meant to be written down multiple times.

+**Step 5.** There is an option for an extra word here, for added security.
+Choosing to include an extra word keeps your phrase more secure, but it limits the accesibility fo your phrase with other wallets.
+Other wallets may not allow for an extra word, making your phrase incompatible.

+* We cannot recover or reset your phrase or extra word for you.
+Write it down!

 **Step 6.** Now pass a quick test, and you’re done!
 You’re ready to access your wallet.